 Record Capital Plans

-The 30 largest U.S. utilities plan close to $1.1 trillion in capital spending over the next five years, signaling that total industry investment will likely far exceed current forecasts.
+The 30 largest U.S. utilities plan close to $1.1 trillion in utility capital spending over the next five years, signaling that total industry investment will likely far exceed current forecasts.

 Where the Money Is Going